cdalitz/moonboot/README.md

     R CMD INSTALL moonboot-X.Y.Z.tar.gz

+If you want to remove the already installed package, you can uninstall it with

+    R CMD REMOVE moonboot

 Reference
 ---------

-For details about the implemented methods and a comprative evaluation, see
+For details about the implemented methods and a comparative evaluation, see

 > Dalitz C. and Lögler M. (2024):
 > "moonboot: An R Package Implementing m-out-of-n Bootstrap Methods."